OpenFodder/openfodder/INSTALL.md

 ### Campaign Data

-The campaign information was originally hardcoded in the executable, this is required to play and is downloadable alonside four demos from (https://github.com/OpenFodder/data/releases/download/1.5/Data.Pack.1.5.zip).
+The campaign information was originally hardcoded in the executable, this is required to play and is downloadable alonside six demos from (https://github.com/OpenFodder/data/releases/download/1.5.1/Data.pack.1.5.1.zip).

 This data is packaged with the Windows Installer, but will be a required download if you're compiling / running on Linux/Unix.